rails/rails/guides/source/routing.md

 ### Testing Routes

 Routes should be included in your testing strategy (just like the rest of your application).
-Rails offers three "built-in assertions":http://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html designed to make testing routes simpler:
+Rails offers three [built-in assertions](http://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html) designed to make testing routes simpler:

 * `assert_generates`
 * `assert_recognizes`